 One of the world's most controversial and secretive companies will become a major fuel retailer in Australia after a deal was struck over the weekend.

-said Trafigura -- a Dutch company set up in 1993 and now ranks third behind Vitol and Glencore among the world's biggest oil and commodity traders — bought into Australia through its 80% controlled Puma Energy arm, which acquired the Ausfuel group from the Archer Capital private equity group for around $US650 million in cash at the weekend.
+said Trafigura -- a Dutch company set up in 1993 and now ranks third behind Vitol and Glencore among the world's biggest oil and commodity traders -- bought into Australia through its 80% controlled Puma Energy arm, which acquired the Ausfuel group from the Archer Capital private equity group for around $US650 million in cash at the weekend.
 That was after it paid a reported $US200 million to buy Neumann Petroleum.

 The move reflects the opportunities for oil importers created by the steady fall in Australian refinery capacity.
 "Oil traders and executives believe Australia could soon overtake Indonesia as the biggest importer of refined oil products in the Asia-Pacific region because of the closure of old and high-cost refineries in the country and rising demand," the FT

 Shell closed its Clyde refinery in Sydney and is going to a full import mode for the NSW market (it still has a refinery in Victoria).
 Caltex has followed suit for its larger but elderly Kurnell refinery in Sydney.
 Caltex has the Lytton refinery in Brisbane that was owned by Ampol, which Caltex took over years ago.
 Caltex is about to bring back the Ampol name as the operating subsidiary to handle all its imports of oil products such as petrol, diesel and jet fuels.

-The closures have cut Australia's refining capacity by a third, allowing the aggressive Trafigura to enter the market — not as a refiner but as an importer and retailer, in direct competition with Caltex, Shell, BP, Exxon Mobil (in a few areas) and the joint ventures between Coles and Shell and Caltex and Woolworths and various small chains of independents.
+The closures have cut Australia's refining capacity by a third, allowing the aggressive Trafigura to enter the market -- not as a refiner but as an importer and retailer, in direct competition with Caltex, Shell, BP, Exxon Mobil (in a few areas) and the joint ventures between Coles and Shell and Caltex and Woolworths and various small chains of independents.

-According to its (very outdated) website: ”Neumann Petroleum owns and operates a customs bonded, bulk seaboard fuel terminal, located at Eagle Farm, Brisbane which was purchased from Fletcher Challenge in 2001."
+: "Neumann Petroleum owns and operates a customs bonded, bulk seaboard fuel terminal, located at Eagle Farm, Brisbane which was purchased from Fletcher Challenge in 2001."
 Ausfuel styles itself as Australia's largest independent fuel group